What's On Your Mind?

 Do you offer other classes aside from CrossFit?

-We offer CrossFit group classes, and a biweekly restorative yoga class seasonally, which is posted on our private Facebook group when available.
+We offer CrossFit group classes and SWEAT/bootcamp classes (no barbell).
 If you find you want more CrossFit or weightlifting training and/or volume, come talk to us and we can work with you to meet your goals.

 Am I going to get bulky?